What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 Tax policy does not buy property.
 Borrowing capacity does.

-That is why we need to look at the Budget changes together with serviceability, affordability, rental demand, housing supply, buyer psychology, and market segmentation, just to answer one simple question:
+That is why we have to look at the Budget changes together with serviceability, affordability, rental demand, housing supply, buyer psychology, and market segmentation, just to answer one simple question:

 Or, maybe, the better question should be: